Easy Chocolate Fudge Cake

 You’ll need ingredients for the cake and for the frosting.
 A lot of it you probably already have on hand.
 Here’s what to gather together:

-- Box Instant Chocolate Pudding Mix – You can use Jello’s pudding or anyone that you prefer.
+• Box Instant Chocolate Pudding Mix – You can use Jello’s pudding or anyone that you prefer.
 Just make sure it is not the kind you cook.
+This enhances the rich chocolate flavor of the cake and adds moisture to the cake.

-You can make play around with flavors by using different cake mix and pudding combinations like we did with our pistachio cake and lemon cupcakes.
+You can play around with flavors by using different cake mixes and pudding combinations like we did with our pistachio cake and lemon cupcakes.

 Step 1 – Prep the oven and pan.
 Before getting started, preheat your oven to 350 degrees F. As it starts to warm, rub softened butter all over the inside of your bundt pan, making sure to get all the corners.
 Once the pan is well-buttered, add in 2 tablespoons of flour and shake the pan until the flour covers all of the buttered surfaces.
 Tap the pan into the sink to pour out all excess flour.

 Step 2 – Combine the cake ingredients.
-In a large mixing bowl, mix the boxed cake mix, chocolate pudding mix, sour cream, vegetable oil, and eggs until they come together.
+In a large mixing bowl, mix the boxed cake mix, chocolate pudding mix, sour cream, vegetable oil, and eggs until cake batter comes together.
 This will take about 2 minutes.

 Step 3 – Bake the cake.
 Once the batter has come together, pour it into the prepared bundt pan.
 Place the pan in the oven and bake for about 40 to 45 minutes.
 You can check to see if it is done by inserting a toothpick into the center to see if it comes out clean with only a few crumbs on it.
 If it does, it is done.